Welcome to NNMREC!

-Welcome to the web site for the Northwest National Marine Renewable Energy Center (NNMREC).
-NNMREC is funded by the U.S. Department of Energy to facilitate the development of marine renewable energy technologies -- primarily wave and tidal -- via research, education, and outreach.
-Established in 2008, NNMREC is a partnership between Oregon State University (OSU) and the University of Washington (UW).
-In 2011 NNMREC’s research agenda expanded to include offshore wind energy technology as well.
+Welcome to the website for the Northwest National Marine Renewable Energy Center (NNMREC).
+NNMREC, established in 2008, is funded by the U.S. Department of Energy to facilitate the development of marine renewable energy technologies – primarily wave and tidal – via research, education, and outreach.
+University partners include Oregon State University (OSU), University of Washington (UW), and the University of Alaska Fairbanks (UAF).

 NNMREC faculty and students investigate technical, environmental, and social dimensions of these ocean energy technologies, and perform research that fills knowledge gaps.
 Through this research, students are becoming industry pioneers, educating themselves in these promising new energy fields.
 NNMREC itself serves as a neutral voice of science and engineering to inform the public and decision-makers about the effects and capabilities of wave, tidal, and offshore wind energy technologies.

 For intermediate scale wave energy devices, UW supports open water testing in Puget Sound and in Lake Washington.
 For a full scale wave energy resource, the North Energy Test Site (NETS) can accommodate devices up to 100kW connected to the Ocean Sentinel, and larger devices if no grid emulation or connection is required.
 The grid-connected site currently under development (initially referred to as "PMEC") will be referred to as the South Energy Test Site (SETS).
 SETS will serve as the utility-scale wave energy test facility for the US, and is expected to be available for device testing in 2016.
 Over time, our vision is to add other wave and current test facilities to the PMEC portfolio to create a global hub for marine renewable energy development.